 In Venezuela, we continued inquiring about a good welder.
 We met several excellent workplaces where the job wouldn’t cost us a fortune due to the absurd devaluation and black market exchange.
 While most of them were happy to help us, none of them could commit to our stringent timeframe.

 We always have a timeframe, called a visa, and working within a timeframe is not Venezuelans’ forte.
 Apart from that, on December 7 they would have elections for the Parliament / Senate, and Karin-Marijke did not want to be in the country around that time, afraid for political (and subsequent military) unrest.

 One of the guys we met was Alberto of TotalCruiser, in Valencia.
 Restoring Land Cruisers is a passion of his (rather than his main source of income).
 His work equals that of the FJ Company in Colombia.
-The moment we parked the Land Cruiser in his workshop and we got out, I saw a LWB frame carelessly leaning to the wall.
+The moment we parked the Land Cruiser in his workshop and we got out, I saw an LWB frame carelessly leaning against the wall.